V. V. Giri: Early life and family

-V. V. Giri was born in Berhampur, Madras Presidency (present-day Odisha) into a Telugu speaking family.
+V. V. Giri was born in Berhampur, Madras Presidency (present-day Odisha) in a Telugu Brahmin family.
 His parents hailed from Chintalapudi village in East Godavari district of Andhra Pradesh and shifted to Berhampur for their bright future.
 His father, V. V. Jogayya Pantulu, was a successful lawyer and political activist of the Indian National Congress who had been working at Berhampur.
 Giri's mother Subhadramma was active in the national movement in Berhampur during the Non Cooperation and Civil Disobedience Movements and was arrested for leading a strike for prohibition during the Civil Disobedience Movement.

 Giri was married to Saraswati Bai and the couple had 14 children.

 Giri completed his initial primary education at Hillpatna Primary School, Berhampur and higher education at the Khallikote College {now Khallikote College (Autonomous) and Unitary University}, then affiliated with Madras University, in Chennai.
 V.V.
 Giri was also elected to the student union of Khallikote College for three consecutive times and highly active in freedom movement during his student days in Berhampur.

-In 1913, he went to Ireland to study law which he did at University College Dublin and the Honourable Society of King's Inns, Dublin between 1913 and 1916.
-Giri was one among the first crop of thirteen Indian students who sat the obligatory year long course at UCD in 1914–15.
+In 1913, he moved to Ireland to study law at University College Dublin and the Honourable Society of King's Inns, Dublin between 1913 and 1916.
+Giri was one among the first group of thirteen Indian students who sat the obligatory year long course at UCD in 1914–15.
 This was a requirement for being called to the Irish Bar through study at the King's Inns.
 In total, 50 Indian students studied at UCD between 1914 and 1917.
+Indian students preferred Ireland over England for their studies, as the Irish showed neither racial discrimination nor colour prejudice, likely due to their own historical experiences.
+Moreover, in 1912, the admission policies for Indians at the Inns of Court in London and other English institutions had become more rigid, which led many Indian students to choose Ireland due to its relaxed regulations.